-David’s grandfather must have bought it off Edward Chapman sometime around the time of the First World War but this isn’t recorded anywhere in Kit Calvert’s 1946-published booklet ‘The Story of Wensleydale Cheese’ as far as we can see.
+David’s grandfather must have bought it off Edward Chapman sometime around the time of the First World War, he’s simply referred to as ‘a local farmer’ in Kit Calvert’s 1946-published booklet ‘The Story of Wensleydale Cheese’.

 David recalled that Edward Preston was very innovative and brought the idea of feeding the left-over whey to pigs into the dale.
 Listen to him discussing this with Sally Stone:

 Kit Calvert certainly writes about the economic importance of piggeries to the cheesemaker: